Think virtual reality is just for games? These awesome VR apps will change your mind

 Platforms: HTC Vive, Oculus Rift, PSVR, Samsung Gear VR

-Using your VR headset to watch content from Netflix, Hulu, and Youtube is fun.
+Using your VR headset to watch content from Netflix, Hulu, and YouTube is fun.
 It’s like having your own personal IMAX movie theater to visit any time you want, without dropping obscene amounts of coin on popcorn and cookie dough bites.
-Littlstar VR Cinema, though, changes the game by offering a full library of 360 degree videos designed to make you feel like you’re the cameraman.
+(Unlike next-gen IMAX, it won’t use lasers, of course.)
+Littlstar VR Cinema changes the game by offering a full library of 360 degree videos designed to make you feel like you’re the cameraman.
 Whether you’d prefer to educate yourself about the state of Nepal post-earthquake or simply jam out to some music videos, Littlstar provides a point of view that you just can’t get anywhere else.

 There’s Broadway theater content, sports content, and content for kids, making this one of the best VR experiences out there.
 It’s also absolutely free.
 The user interface is smoother on some platforms than it is on others — looking at you, Rift — but that’s a minor complaint.
 If you’re the creative type, you can even film and upload your own 360-degree content for others to view and enjoy.